-More than a decade later and the New Zealand Government, which has by now received a multitude of letters, e-mails and phone calls from concerned citizens, is still not responding to their concerns to what is now labelled ‘Stratospheric Aerosol Geo-engineering’ and occurring on a far, far larger scale.
+More than a decade later and the New Zealand Government, which has by now received a multitude of letters, e-mails and phone calls from concerned citizens, is still not responding to their concerns regarding what evidence shows is occurring on a far larger scale.

 For example, when I e-mailed 112 of the 122 members of Parliament on September the 10th, 2010 for a Chemtrail Mass Action, and asked them to help to stop this poisoning of our atmosphere from continuing, the most considered of a handful of replies received was that from the Executive Assistant to Catherine Delahunty, the toxics spokesperson for the NZ Green Party.
 It stated: “I can see your great concern about ‘chemtrails.’
 However, the Greens have to prioritise their toxics work to known chemicals (and even then, are limited in what we can focus on).”